jasmeetsingh24/The_Sparks_Foundation/README.md

 1. User table have basic fields such as name, email & current balance.
 2. Transaction table records all transfers happened along with their time.

-Flow of the Website: Home Page > View all customers > Select and View one User > Transfer Money > Select reciever > View all customers > View Transfer History.
+Flow of the Website: Home Page > View all customers > Select and View one Customer > Transfer Money > Select customer to transfer > View all customers > View Transfer History.

 Website is hosted on 000webhost.com.
 Below is the website url: https://bs-jasmeet.000webhostapp.com